TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 ## **Recommended Steps**

+You have to remove the document created through SQL API from the Mongo Collection.
 Using MongoDB SDK to perform CRUD operations against Azure Cosmos DB MongoDB API account would help you to resolve this issue.

 ## **Recommended documents**